BlackCatDevel0per/cftp/README.md

 # Server device
 <img src="Screenshots/cftp_server.jpg" align="center" />

-The size of the cache in the current version depends on the size of the transferred files and the cache is deleted immediately after the completion of the file transfer/receive operations.
+The size of the tmp directory in the current version depends on the size of the transferred files, and the archive file is deleted immediately after the file transfer / receive operations are completed.